Skip to main content

 How much does a B1 English test cost?

-Am I exempt from the B1 English test?
+Can I be exempt from the English requirement for UK citizenship?

-You may be exempt if you hold a Skilled Worker or Tier 2 visa (you proved English at visa stage), if you are a national of an exempt country such as Australia, Canada, USA, or New Zealand, if you are aged 65 or over, or if you have a long-term physical or mental condition.
+Yes.
+You may be exempt if you hold a Skilled Worker or Tier 2 visa (English was proved at visa stage), if you are a national of an exempt country such as Australia, Canada, USA, or New Zealand, if you are aged 65 or over, or if you have a long-term physical or mental condition.
 Use our exemption checker to confirm your status.

 Is the B1 test the same as the Life in the UK test?

-No. They are two separate requirements.
-The B1 English test proves your speaking and listening ability.
+No. They are two completely separate requirements.
+The B1 English test proves your speaking and listening ability in English.
 The Life in the UK test is a knowledge test about British history, culture, and society.
-Most adult applicants must pass both.
+Most adult applicants must pass both before applying for ILR or citizenship.

 Last reviewed: April 2026 — based on GOV.UK guidance.
 Always check GOV.UK for the latest rules.